 Categorize Plus enables users to categorize and search Outlook items using a selectable menu hierarchy.
 Categorize Plus also allows user to automatically process emails by creating Category Actions.
 In addition, Categorize Plus will automatically assign categories to items as they arrive in your Inbox or any other folder that you choose.
 Categorize Plus also includes a dock-able Category Editor that is used to quickly edit item categories and commands to copy/paste categories and to undo/redo categorizations.
 Available in both Free and Paid versions and works with Outlook 2003/2007/2010.

-Category Importer for Outlook, exports your Master Category List (MCL) to a text file that you can easily import on another PC.
-Free
+Want the same Master Category List in Outlook on different PCs?
+This free utility, Category Importer for Outlook, exports your Master Category List (MCL) to a text file that you can easily import on another PC.

 Category Organizer adds a sidebar to Outlook allowing instant access to your categories.
 Select a contact and instantly see the categories assigned, need to make changes, easy just use the checkboxes.
 Set filters to show only the items in specific categories.